 Here is What You Need to Know.

 In the vast majority of cases, hiring an attorney will significantly impact the outcome of your case, to possible dismissal of charges, the sentence imposed, potential plea bargains, and if there is a conviction.
 It takes an experienced attorney to know what options are available, what laws may be helpful to your case or defense, what plea bargains may be available, and how to effectively argue for a lenient sentence.
 The deal offered by the prosecutor will rarely be as favorable without a respected defense attorney.
 Prosecutors know the lawyers who plead out all their clients and those capable of winning at trial.
 If your lawyer is not a credible threat, the prosecutor has little incentive to give you an extraordinary deal.
 If you represent yourself, there is no incentive.

-Additionally, an attorney can advise you on the direct and indirect consequences of a conviction.
-There are collateral consequences that you may not know, such as firearms restrictions, loss of voting rights, deportation, suspension or revocation of a professional license, and more.
+An attorney can advise you on a conviction’s direct and indirect consequences.
+You may not know about collateral consequences, such as firearms restrictions, loss of voting rights, deportation, suspension or revocation of a professional license, and more.
 The positive impact of a retained attorney can be so significant that they save you far more money than you will pay in legal fees.
 For example, suppose an attorney can negotiate the reduction of a felony to a misdemeanor or negotiate a resolution without a suspended driver’s license.
 In that case, the client may be able to keep his job or not be prevented from seeking better future employment.
-Alternatively, a lawyer who can prevent a violent crime conviction may be able to save a client from losing custody of children.
+Alternatively, a lawyer who can prevent a violent crime conviction may save a client from losing custody of children.
 The benefits of working with a qualified, reputable lawyer are too numerous to review, and every person’s case is different.